 Think at London Business School: fresh ideas and opinions from LBS faculty and other experts direct to your inbox

-As we enter a new year filled with doubt and uncertainty, one thing is for sure: good leadership has never been more essential.
+Amid uncertainty and disruption, one thing is for sure: good leadership has never been more essential.
 We asked London Business School faculty for their evidence-based tips on leading for good in troubled times.

 1. Engage with ideas constructively

 Randall S Peterson, Professor of Organisational Behaviour and Academic Director, Leadership Institute

 The world needs you to lead for good, more now than ever before.
 To do this effectively you will need to engage with ideas, including those that are quite different from your own.
 Here are four simple rules for how to discuss and debate ideas:

 To quote Nelson Mandela “If you want to make peace with your enemy, you have to work with your enemy.
 Then he becomes your partner.”

 Tammy Erickson, Adjunct Professor of Organisational Behaviour

 Almost everyone I know who has taken on the responsibility of leadership feels the weight of obligation deep in their bones – to the founders, owners, customers and, perhaps even more viscerally, to the employees and families that depend on the company for their livelihood.